ReliableDragon/SpaceGame/README.md

 1. Username 'backup', with password 'beepbeepbeep'.
 Permissions SELECT, and LOCK TABLES.
 2. Username 'space', with password 'spaaaaace'.
 (Five a's, like space has five letters.)
 Permissions SELECT, DELETE, UPDATE, INSERT, and LOCK TABLES.
 * Once everything is running a little smoother, we'll secure these passwords more.
 At the moment I'm prioritizing ease of setup over security a little more than I normally would.

+# Automatic Setup with Docker
+* Install docker.
+* Pull down sethborder/wsgi_server.
+* Run the start_container.sh script, replacing the ~/GitHub/SpaceGame/WSGI and ~/GitHub/SpaceGame/site directories with the links to where the WSGI and site folders in your git repository are located.
+* Once you get the terminal, run /usr/local/bin/start.sh to start the server.